exponea/exponea-ios-sdk/Documentation/notification-extensions.md

 > 📘
 >
-> Refer to [ExampleNotificationContent](https://github.com/exponea/exponea-ios-sdk/tree/main/ExponeaSDK/ExampleNotificationContent) in the [example app](https://documentation.bloomreach.com/engagement/docs/ios-sdk-example-app) for a reference implementation.
+> Refer to [ExampleNotificationContent](https://github.com/exponea/exponea-ios-sdk/tree/main/ExponeaSDK/ExampleNotificationContent) in the [Example app for iOS SDK](https://documentation.bloomreach.com/engagement/docs/ios-sdk-example-app) for a reference implementation.